IBM-Blockchain-Archive/fabric-images/README.md

 ## Getting support

 You can use the [Hyperledger slack](https://slack.hyperledger.org/) community as a starting point for any issues with Docker containers and the Hyperledger fabric codebase.
 The community contains a breadth of blockchain expertise from IBMers and external developers, and is a great resource for solving issues and debugging fabric code.
 A multi-tiered, dedicated technical support offering is also available for IBM clients.
-Visit the [Hyperledger fabric support](http://www-stage.watson.ibm.com/files/blockchain/hyperledger-fabric-support.html) page to learn more about connecting with the IBM Blockchain Engagement Team.
+Visit the [Contact an expert](http://www.ibm.com/blockchain/contact-expert.html) page to learn more about connecting with the IBM Blockchain Engagement Team.